sara-nl/attention-sampling-pytorch/README.md

 Furthermore, I hope I implemented the part where the expectation is calculated correctly.
 This uses a custom `backward()` function and I hope there are no bugs in it.

 ##  Performance
 This code repository has been tested on two of the tasks mentioned in the original paper: the Mega-MNIST and the traffic sign detection task.
-This code base yields comparable results on both tasks.
-However, the traffic sign detection task requires approximately twice as many epochs to achieve similar results.
-These experiments can be run by running `mega_mnist.py` and `speed_limits.py`.
+A qualitative analysis of the results show they are comparable to the original work, however a qualitative analysis shows the errors are higher in this code base.
+A couple of users have alerted me that they can not reproduce the results from the original paper using this code base.
+I suspect there may still be a couple of bugs in this work.
+If you intend to use it beware, and any help finding these will be greatly appreciated.
+Experiments can be run by running `mega_mnist.py` and `speed_limits.py`.

 ## Installation
 Dependencies can be found inside the `requirements.txt` file.
 To install, run `pip3 install -r requirements.txt`.
 This code repository defaults to running on a GPU if it is available.
 It has been tested on both CPU and GPU.